How to clean your credit report and repair your credit score

 Each credit bureau calculates credit scores differently, weighing factors like payment history and credit utilisation uniquely.
 Plus, lenders aren’t required to report to all three, so your credit file may vary between agencies.

-How is a credit score calculated?
+How is a credit score calculated and what affects it the most?

 Your credit score is based on several key factors: